-This report is provided by the Audit and Risk Committee appointed in respect of the 2020 financial year of Youth Health Africa NPC.
+This report is provided by the Audit and Risk Committee appointed in respect of the 2021 financial year of Youth Health Africa NPC.
 The Aurum Institute NPC Audit and Risk Committee performs the duties of the Audit Committee for Youth Health Africa NPC.

 The Company is not required to have and Audit and Risk Committee (The Committee) in terms of the Companies Act No. 71 of 2008 but it voluntarily chooses to do so.
 The Committee consists of four independent Non-Executive Directors all of whom are financially and/or business literate.
 The Committee is therefore suitably skilled to perform the role required.
-In the Audit and Risk Committee charter, the committee is meant to meet four times a year but has only met thrice due to the entity only starting in March 2020.
-Its meetings are also attended by the internal and external auditors.